Maps of toric varieties in Cox coordinates: Simple extensions of rings

 \subsubsection{Rational maps}

-We review standard facts about the image of subschemes under rational maps.
+We assemble standard facts about the image of subschemes under rational maps.
 Let $X$ and $Y$ be two (irreducible) algebraic varieties with fields of rational functions $\functionfield{X}$ and $\functionfield{Y}$.
-Suppose $A \subset X$ is a closed subscheme; we always denote the corresponding ideal sheaf by $\ccI_{A} \ideal \ccO_X$.
+Suppose $A \subset X$ is a closed subscheme; we denote the corresponding ideal sheaf by $\ccI_{A} \ideal \ccO_X$.

 Given a rational map $ \varphi \colon X \dashrightarrow Y$, we denote by $\Reg \varphi \subset X$ the maximal open subset on which $\varphi$ is regular and by $\phireg$ the restricted (regular) map $\varphi|_{\Reg \varphi}$.
 Suppose $U \subset \Reg\varphi$ is an open subset.
 By definition, the scheme-theoretic image $\phibar|_U(A) \subset Y$ of $A$ under $\varphi$ restricted to $U$ is the minimal closed subscheme of $Y$ such that $\phireg|_{A \cap U}$ factorises through $\phibar|_U(A)$.
 Set theoretically, $\phibar|_U(A)$ is supported on $\overline{\phireg(A \cap U)}$.
 We write $\phibar(A)$ for $\phibar|_{\Reg\varphi}(A)$.